The Space Law Review: India

 v Intellectual property rights

 The provisions of Section 25 of the Bill set out that the safeguarding of Indian national interests is one of the principal objectives behind the protection of any intellectual property developed, created or generated during a space activity.
-The Bill further provides that the Indian government shall own the intellectual property, which is developed, created or generated on board a space object in outer space.
+The Bill further provides that the Indian government shall own the intellectual property that is developed, created or generated on board a space object in outer space.

 Lastly, in accordance with Section 30, in case of any emergency arising out of war, external aggression, natural calamity or any other such event, the Bill empowers the Indian government to take operational control of any space object or any installation (buildings, control centres, launch pads, etc.) if it is deemed necessary by the government.

-In a recent webinar organised by the ISRO entitled 'Unlocking India's potential in Space Sector', it was revealed that the Bill has been revised and submitted to the Prime Minister's office and inter-ministerial discussions are ongoing in relation to it.17 However, it is not yet certain when the Bill will enter into force.
+In a webinar organised by the ISRO in August 2020 entitled 'Unlocking India's potential in Space Sector', it was revealed that the Bill had been revised and submitted to the Prime Minister's office and inter-ministerial discussions were ongoing in relation to it.22 However, it is not yet certain when the Bill will enter into force.

-The participation of Indian industry in space activities has spanned nearly five decades, and the ISRO has been working with approximately 500 private entities, albeit in a limited manner.18 Private entities have been predominantly engaged in the Indian space sector by means of contractual relations with the DOS through the ACL, the commercial arm of the ISRO, which was incorporated as a wholly owned company by the Indian government in 1992 under the administrative control of the DOS.19
+The participation of Indian industry in space activities has spanned nearly five decades, and the ISRO has been working with approximately 500 private entities, albeit in a limited manner.23 Private entities have been predominantly engaged in the Indian space sector by means of contractual relations with the DOS through ACL, the commercial arm of the ISRO, which was incorporated as a wholly owned company by the Indian government in 1992 under the administrative control of the DOS.24

-Recently, however, the Indian government has been actively encouraging the private sector to participate in Indian space programmes.
+Over the past few years, however, the Indian government has been actively encouraging the private sector to participate in Indian space programmes.
 The ISRO has been doing a significant amount of application-based work in the space sector, which has prevented it from focusing on space research.
-Thus, by allowing the commercial space sector to participate in Indian space programmes, the ISRO aims to focus exclusively on research and development activities, including developing a human spaceflight programme.20
+Thus, by allowing the commercial space sector to participate in Indian space programmes, the ISRO aims to focus exclusively on research and development activities, including developing a human spaceflight programme.25

-In the past two years, the government has announced the setting up of two new entities to facilitate active participation of private sector players in the Indian space industry.
-In 2019, New Space India Limited (NSIL) was set up, a public-sector enterprise that has been incorporated as a commercial arm of the ISRO, under the administrative control of the DOS.
-The NSIL has been established to commercially exploit the benefits of the research and development carried out by the ISRO and its aim is to move space activities from a supply-driven model to a demand-driven model.
-The NSIL has been mandated to own and operate satellites, develop launch vehicles, provide launch services and allow transfer of technology.
+In the past two years, the government announced that two new entities would be established to facilitate the active participation of private sector players in the Indian space industry.
+In 2019, New Space India Limited (NSIL) was set up, a public-sector enterprise that was incorporated as a commercial arm of the ISRO, under the administrative control of the DOS.
+The NSIL was established to commercially exploit the benefits of the research and development carried out by the ISRO, with the aim to move space activities from a supply-driven model to a demand-driven model.
+The NSIL is mandated to own and operate satellites, develop launch vehicles, provide launch services and allow the transfer of technology.

 The NSIL aims to equip the Indian private space industry with the latest space technology so that the space industry as a whole can grow as an emerging market within the global space industry.
-Its main function is to boost the commercialisation of outer space, and it also acts as a point of contact between the private industry and the ISRO in relation to transfer of technology.21 Since it is a commercial entity, its role is important to facilitate international collaborations as it can form a consortium with other commercial entities in the space industry.
+Its main function is to boost the commercialisation of outer space, and it also acts as a point of contact between the private industry and the ISRO in relation to the transfer of technology.26 As a commercial entity, its role is important to facilitate international collaboration as it can form a consortium with other commercial entities in the space industry.

-In June 2020, the government also announced the creation of the Indian National Space Promotion and Authorisation Centre (IN-SPACe).
-This new entity is intended to serve as a regulator and facilitator for the private space industry with an aim to hand-hold, promote and guide the private space industry in India.
-A licensing, authorisation and supervisory regime has been put in place for IN-SPACe to act as a regulator under Article VI of the Outer Space Treaty.
-It will also act as a facilitator for the private sector as it will assess the demands of the private sector in consultation with the ISRO.22
+In June 2020, the government announced the creation of the Indian National Space Promotion and Authorisation Centre (IN-SPACe).
+This entity serves as a regulator and facilitator for the private space industry with an aim to hand-hold, promote and guide the private space industry in India.
+A licensing, authorisation and supervisory regime was put in place for IN-SPACe to act as a regulator under Article VI of the Outer Space Treaty.
+It also acts as a facilitator for the private sector as it assesses the demands of this sector in consultation with the ISRO.27

 India's human spaceflight mission, 'Gaganyaan', was first announced in 2007 but it never received the required attention from Indian policymakers.
 However, in August 2018, the Prime Minister commented during his Independence Speech that India would send two astronauts into outer space by 2022, the year in which India will commemorate 75 years of independence.
-It was after this announcement that the Gaganyaan programme regained traction.
+The Gaganyaan programme regained traction after this announcement.
 The programme is being undertaken in cooperation with Russia.
-There was a slight delay in the training of astronauts because of covid-19 but this has now resumed and the launch is scheduled to take place as planned.23
+There was a slight delay in the training of astronauts because of covid-19 but this has now resumed and the launch is scheduled to take place as planned.31

-Another critical aspect of the space sector that deserves significant attention is private space financing.
-In India, until now, the space sector was predominantly owned and controlled by the government.
-However, with the entry of the commercial private sector into the space industry, companies will be able to reach out to the global finance industry for funding, and in future, we might see the growth of the spacecraft or space equipment-leasing industry.
+A critical aspect of the space sector that deserves significant attention is private space financing.
+Until recently, the space sector in India was predominantly owned and controlled by the government.
+However, with the entry of the commercial private sector into the space industry, companies can now reach out to the global finance industry for funding, and in future, we might see the growth of the spacecraft or space equipment-leasing industry.
 Therefore, it is important for the Indian government to have a regulatory regime in anticipation of this.

 Outlook and conclusions